 Well, there are several reasons.
 Incorporating your business has many advantages that will make it easier for you to operate and maintain your company, without being personally liable for any losses.

 Perhaps the most important reason to incorporate is to protect your personal assets.
-This holds true for whichever business entity structure you choose, whether it is incorporation, LLC (limited liability corporation), or nonprofit – but it is not the case for a sole proprietorship or a partnership.
+This holds true for whichever business entity structure you choose, whether it is incorporation, LLC (limited liability company), or nonprofit – but it is not the case for a sole proprietorship or a partnership.
 If an incorporated business fails, or a dissatisfied customer or supplier brings a suit against it, only the corporate holdings are liable.
 Your personal property and finances will all be safe from legal action, as long as the business has not committed any fraudulent activity.

 Another financial benefit of incorporating is the fact that a corporation, as a separate legal entity with a unique tax ID number, can establish credit, borrow funds, and sell equity to raise capital.
 The uncomplicated transfer and limited liability make investing in a corporation or LLC particularly attractive to those who might want to send some money your way.

 Corporations also pay a lower federal income tax rate than individuals, and may also be eligible for tax deductions that are not available to sole proprietors or partnerships.

 Another money-saving feature is the fact that you can generally incorporate your business by yourself, without paying an attorney.
 There are filing fees involved, and there is still research to be done, but there are resources that can help you every step of the way.